Republican Primary • May 2026 Rhea County, Tennessee

 Professional Leadership

-Lead from the front and set clear expectations across every division of the Sheriff’s Office.
+Lead from the front and set clear expectations across every division.
 Build a command structure grounded in operational experience so decisions are practical and informed.

 Accountability & Transparency